CMC-lab/TranCIT/SECURITY.md

 ## Supported Versions

-We provide security updates for the following versions of Dynamic Causal Strength (DCS):
+We provide security updates for the following versions of TranCIT:

 | Version | Supported          |
 | ------- | ------------------ |